ponylang/ponyc/INSTALL_DOCKER.md

 - release (most recent release)
 - x.y.z (tagged release e.g. 0.33.1)

+If you prefer to use the Alpine images, you can use the following tags:

+- alpine (most recent build of the `master` branch)
+- release-alpine (most recent release)
+- x.y.z-alpine (tagged release e.g. 0.33.1)t

 The docker images also include common Pony tools like [ponyup](https://github.com/ponylang/ponyup), [corral](https://github.com/ponylang/corral), and [changelog-tool](https://github.com/ponylang/changelog-tool).

 ## Using Pony from Docker